parenthetical-e/modelmodel/README.md

 * Model-comparison is the default approach, with AIC the favored statistic.
 But BIC, F-values, and other others are supported.
 * It's very easy to swap in sophisticated regression techniques in place of OLS.
 Any regression method from statsmodels will do.
 * It's the only fMRI simulation environment for the python programming language, as least as far as I am aware (if this is wrong, please let me know). *Note*: There are very nice systems for R (neuRosim) and MATLAB (simTB  - which looks quite fantastic these days).
+* Designed as a programmer's analysis package first.
+I wanted a clean but powerful and pythonic way to do a fMRI analysis.
+So that is what I tried to write.

 That said, I really hope it is useful to you.